janereilly10/Final-Project/README.md

 https://data.wprdc.org/dataset/uniform-crime-reporting-data/resource/044f2016-1dfd-4ab0-bc1e-065da05fca2e

 ## The Best Neighborhood
-After analyzing the different datasets, we have determined that INSERT NEIGHBORHOOD is the best neighborhood in Pittsburgh.
+After analyzing the different datasets, we have determined that Hays is the best neighborhood in Pittsburgh.
+In our datasets, Hays ranked as having one of the lowest amounts of illegal trash dumped (1.3 tons) and lowest amount of police citations and crimes.
+From further research, Hays is a neighborhood in Pittsburgh, Pennsylvania with a population of 3,025.
+Hays is mostly residential and has very highly rated public schools.
+There are also a lot of bars and parks for its residents.

 ## Jane's Conclusion
+I was surprised to see that Hays was the "best" neighborhood from our metric system.
+I am from Pittsburgh and had never heard of this area so I was expecting it to be Shadyside or Squirrel Hill.
+After researching Hays

 ## Rowan's Conclusion